arjunnn/blog/_posts/2015-06-12-my-journey-with-kmitra.md

 ##**Back-End**
 The website runs on the [WordPress](https://wordpress.org) platform.
-We chose WordPress as our backend because we believe in the future of WordPress, as a simple, community driven, scalable, and endlessly extensible publishing platform.
+We chose WordPress as our back-end because we believe in the future of WordPress, as a simple, community driven, scalable, and endlessly extensible publishing platform.
 More than **71 million** people can’t be wrong.
 Also because it's free, lol.

 ##**Content**